nageetaw/nageetaw/README.md

 - :telescope: Hello, I am Master 2 student in <a href="https://www.master-mva.com/"> MVA (Mathématiques, Vision, Apprentissage)</a> at ENS paris saclay 2024 - 2025.
 - I am currently doing my end of studies intership at <a href="https://docs.datadoghq.com/">Datadog Paris France</a>, and Looking for a full time position as a Data Scientist or AI engineer. </a>

-- :seedling: Mostly interseted in NLP and Machine learning role
+- :seedling: Mostly Interseted in NLP based and Machine learning roles.

   </div>